What’s on the MCAT?

 Scientific Reasoning and Problem Solving

 These are skills every doctor needs.
-Whether you’re working in research or working with patients, you will need to use these skills in order to succeed.
+Whether you’re working in research or working with patients, you will need to use these skills to succeed.

 Reasoning about the Design and Execution of Research

-Can you demonstrate that you understand how scientists work, how they think?
-This skill focuses on the components of scientific research and how to identify what’s important and analyze the results.
+Can you demonstrate that you understand how scientists work and think?
+This skill focuses on the components of scientific research, and how to identify what’s important and analyze the results.

 Data-Based and Statistical Reasoning